How to Get Aadhar Card in India

 The enrollment number or the Aadhar card number and the rest of the details are just other basic information such as your full name, pin code, and mobile number.

 Just follow the easy instructions and you'd be able to download and print the card.

-You can also use this facilty if you've lost your Aadhar card.
-If you don't have the acknowledgement slip then call this Toll Free number 1800 300 1947 for further advise.
+You can also use this facility if you've lost your Aadhar card.
+If you don't have the acknowledgment slip then call this Toll Free number 1800 300 1947 for further advice.
 And in the future kindly take a color xerox of the both the sides of your aadhar card and laminate it so that you don't have to carry the original one always.
 Just ask your nearest xerox store guy to do it for you.